 The first step to choosing a pension is to determine what you need.
 For most workers, this is going to be a keren pensia mekifa but there are exceptions – namely those who make more than twice the average wage and need to pay into an additional fund, and some with insurance complications may need bituach menahalim or even just a simple kuppat gemel.
+In addition, depending on the kind of disability coverage you need, you may have to chose an option other than a keren pensia.
 Once you know what kind of fund you want, the next step is to choose the investment strategy and possible funds.

 The next thing you do is contact either your insurance agent or the companies directly and see how good a deal you can get on fees.
 Each time a person tells you a number take down his name and contact information; you may need to call him back.
 As you call each provider, try to bargain him or her down on the charges.
 Pit one against the other and call back a provider and tell him that company X will only charge you Y and ask if his company can beat it.
 After a while, you’ll find that one company has offered you less in for deposits (hafkadot) and one will offer you less for accumulation (neches).
 Compare the fees and the funds and choose whichever option suits you best.